lukashpe/biODYM/README.md

 # biODYM modelling template
 Case-study-based template adapting the [modelling framework ODYM](https://github.com/IndEcol/ODYM) for dynamic MFA in organic waste management.
-In the repository, you can find the biODYM as Jupyter Notebook, an Excel template for input data, a quick-start guide and a copy of ODYM (ver. as of 27.11.24) that is used in the modelling template.
-Also, case study results can be found as Excel export along with case study calculations done in Excel for comparison.
-The install folder contains the requirements.txt file and an anaconda environment file for better reproducibility.
+In the repository, you can find:

+Modules:
+- Copy of ODYM modules (ver. as of 27.11.24), that are used in the template
+- biODYM add-on modules for interactive sankey diagrams, stock plots and Excel export

+Template:
+- biODYM modeling template as Jupyter Notebook
+- Excel template for data input
+- Case study results as Excel export along with hand calculations in Excel for comparison

+Instructions and installation:
+- Quick-start guide
+- Requirements.txt and installation files for anaconda or docker